Chunnel

 - No luggage restrictions: There are no limits on the amount of luggage you can take, and no additional fuel surcharges.

-- Environmentally friendly: Traveling via the Eurotunnel is a more environmentally friendly option with lower emissions compared to flying or taking the ferry.
+- Environmentally friendly: Travelling via the Eurotunnel is a more environmentally friendly option with lower emissions compared to flying or taking the ferry.

 - Comfortable Travel: The train provides a relaxed travel experience, far from the hustle and bustle of airports and long queues.